Cheonan: Galleries

 Arario Gallery, reopened in 2002, is an addition to a revitalized Shinbu-dong area, which has become the central business district of Cheonan.
 The gallery itself showcases contemporary art from Korean and international artists.
 Organic works, including those painted with raw materials or organic substances (like fruit and vegetables) are the norm.
 The gallery's stated mission is to provide a special place for people of all ages and background to easily view and learn about art.
-There is also an installation of Damien Hirst's “Hymn” in a glass box constructed as a part of the building.
+There is also an installation of Damien Hirst's "Hymn" in a glass box constructed as a part of the building.

 Sports

-The city is home to association football club Cheonan City FC of the National League.
+The city is home to association football club Cheonan FC of the National League.
 They play at the Cheonan Football Center.
 There are basketball courts, especially in the Ssangyong-dong area, as well as public tennis courts, and plenty of driving ranges for golf enthusiasts.

 Cheonan is also home to a 26,000 capacity stadium called the Cheonan Baekseok Stadium.
-It hosted the South Korean national football team vs. Mali in October 2013.
+It hosted the South Korea national football team vs. Mali in October 2013.

 Cheonan is home to volleyball club Cheonan Hyundai Capital Skywalkers.
 Cheonan Yu-gwansun Stadium is their home ground.
 Now Cheonan is called "Volleyball metropolitan city" because of their popularity.

 Food

-Cheonan is known for small walnut-shaped and flavored cakes, or hodugwaja (호두과자), which are produced in the area.
+Cheonan is known for small walnut-shaped and flavored cakes, or hodugwaja, which are produced in the area.
 It is common when leaving from or passing through Cheonan Station by train to see many merchants selling hodugwaja.

 Cheonan is also known for several agricultural products including melons, grapes and ya pears.